Mount Tamalpais Aircraft Crash Site

 On a wet and windy night in late November 1944, a US Navy plane crashed into Mount Tamalpais and killed eight aviators and crew.
 The aircraft had taken off from Naval Air Station in Alameda when it developed engine trouble shortly after takeoff.
-The squadron radioed that it was having mechanical problems as it headed past the Golden Gate Bridge and into the darkness.
+The aircraft radioed that it was having mechanical problems as it headed past the Golden Gate Bridge and into the darkness.
 The plane was never heard from again.

 The owner of the Mountain Home Inn on Panoramic Highway was the first to report the crash after hearing a loud noise and seeing a giant fireball just before midnight.